jeffreyan11/laser-chess-engine/README.md

 ### Known issues:
-- feedPVToTT() crashes, possibly because the PV collected is not actually the PV
+- Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
-- Hash errors can cause strange moves and give illegal PVs?
+- Mate distance pruning interaction with IID causes crashes
 - tunemagic command leaks a large amount of memory
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured